 (10) A person who contravenes subsection (2) commits a contempt of the Supreme Court.

-[Section 46L inserted by No. 9 of 2012 s.
+[Section 46L inserted: No. 9 of 2012 s.
 4.]

 46M.
 Leave for new charge, effect of

 (1) If under this Part the Court of Appeal gives leave to charge an acquitted accused with a new charge, only the person given leave, or another authorised officer, may commence a prosecution of the new charge.